-Beginning in 2005, the Institute embarked on a "fast-action" climate mitigation campaign to promote non- CO_2 strategies that will result in significant reductions of emissions, temperature, and impacts in the near-term, to complement cuts in CO_2 , which are essential for the long-term.
-These fast-action strategies include reducing emissions of short-lived climate pollutants-black carbon, methane, tropospheric ozone, and hydrofluorocarbons.
-IGSD's fast-action strategies also include measures to capture, reuse, and / or store CO_2 after it is emitted, including biosequestration and efforts to turn biomass into more stable forms of carbon for long-term storage.
+Beginning in 2005, the Institute embarked on a "fast-action" climate mitigation campaign to promote strategies that will result in significant reductions of emissions, temperature, and impacts in the near term, focusing primarily on strategies to reduce non- CO_2 climate pollutants, to complement cuts in CO_2 , which is responsible for more than half of all warming.
+It is essential to reduce both non- CO_2 pollutants and CO_2 .
+Neither alone is sufficient to limit the increase in global temperature to a safe level.

+IGSD's fast-action strategies include reducing emissions of short-lived climate pollutants-black carbon, methane, tropospheric ozone, and hydrofluorocarbons.
+They also include measures to capture, reuse, and / or store CO_2 after it is emitted, including biosequestration and strategies to turn biomass into more stable forms of carbon for long-term storage.